ArijitKD/Regalter/README.md

 not accessible to 32-bit applications on 64-bit Windows.
 Hence, it is recommended to check your Windows architecture before using either the
 32-bit or 64-bit version of Regalter and make sure that the architectures of Windows and Regalter match to get the correct results.

-Regalter has only been tested on Windows 7 and Windows 10, but it should work on the previous versions of Windows too (although I'm not sure about the previous ones), just informing this in (the highly unlikely) case someone is interested in rigorously testing out my code's compatibility.
+Regalter has only been tested on Windows 7 and Windows 10. **Only systems having Windows Vista or later are supported**, just informing this in (the highly unlikely) case someone is interested in rigorously testing out my code's compatibility.
 Please note that you may need to install some of the modules used before you can run the program.
 You can install them through pip, using the following commands in a terminal:

 * `pip install <module_name>` (if Python is added to PATH),
 * `<path_to_pip>\pip.exe install <module_name>` (if Python is not added to PATH).

-You also must have Python 3.0.0 or above installed on your system.
+You also must have Python 3.5.0 or above installed on your system.

 ## Copyright notice
 Here is the notice which has been included with all the source code files: